 The median Z-Scores are considerably lower in magnitude than their mean Z-Scores throughout the period.
 This could be explained by the large variations in the size and type of firms.
-Overall, the mean and median Z-Scores have been gradually declining from 2013 to 2017, but are still within the healthy range.
+The median Z-Scores rose at a relatively constant rate from 2013 to 2017, whilst the means rose till 2015 after which they fell until 2017.
+This relative decline in 2015 coincided with the decline in GDP growth rate of India as observed by the World Bank (2018) figures (2015 - 8.2%; 2016 - 7.1%).

-Additionally, the market's mean Z-Scores have remained within the range of 2.22 to 3.36 and its median scores ranged from 2.00 to 2.50.
-During the five-year period, the mean Z-Scores exceeded the higher 2.99 benchmark in one year (2013) and exceeded the 1.81 benchmark for all five years.
-This presents a moderate-to-strong financial health outlook for the market
+Additionally, the market's mean Z-Scores have remained within the range of 2.78 to 3.33 and its median scores ranged from 2.05 to 2.55.
+During the five-year period, the mean Z-Scores exceeded the higher 2.99 benchmark in two years.
+This presents a moderately strong financial health outlook for the market.